alienyaoi/alien-yaoi/README.md

 hi, its me, alienyaoi

-i don't fw proshippers. lookin at you airypack shippers 🙏
+i don't fw proshippers. lookin at you airypack shippers 🙏 doomed yaoi my ASS bro...

 mostly at osc area / docks / rating lines i will mostly switch between the same 2-4 skins so it's easy to spot me